 I further release and relieve Stetson University, its Board of Trustees, faculty, and other representatives from any liabilities, known or unknown, arising out of the use of this material.

-I certify that I have read this release before signing it and that I fully understand its of Stetson University's reliance upon it. contents and acknowledge Parent/Guardian Signature: Date:
+I certify that I have read this release before signing it and that t I fully understand its contents and acknowledge

+Stetson University's reliance upon it.

+Parent/Guardian Signature: Date: